PimenovAlexander/resources/technical-reference/contracts/pool.md

 ## POOLV3_SWAP
 Opcode : **0xa7fb58f8**

 Computes the swap math, and issues a command to the router to send funds.
-Only would be accessed from the router
+Only would be accepted from the router

 | Mnemonic | Type | Description |
 | --- | --- | --- |